 When you can’t sell inventory, your capital is tied up and you’re paying additional storage fees without money coming in.
 It’s never good to run out of stock, so you need to figure out a good level of inventory.

 If you’re selling a new item, figure out a test level based on projected sales and turnaround time from your supplier.
-If you have real data on a current item, use it to compute how much inventory you need, considering how much time it takes from ordering it to having it available for purchase on Amazon.
+Use real data on a current item to compute how much inventory you need, considering how much time it takes from ordering it to having it available for purchase on Amazon.

 If you already have excess inventory that’s not moving, you need to liquidate it, even at a loss, before you lose more from paying storage fees.
 There are several ways to do this.
 You can sell it elsewhere, sell it at a discount, bundle it, or move it to a place where you aren’t paying for warehousing.